Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 This white and chalky residue in your plant’s tank is from using tap water to water it.
 Avoid using tap water and start using distilled water instead.

-How do I get rid of the hard water deposits on my bromeliad’s leaves and at its’ base?
+How do I eliminate the hard water deposits on my bromeliad’s leaves and at its’ base?

 Mix a gallon of distilled water with a tablespoon of white vinegar.
 Wet a sponge with this mix and dab at the water spots.

-Start using distilled water instead of tap water to water your plant from now on.
+Start using distilled water instead of tap water to water your plant.

 What kind of grow light should I use for my indoor bromeliad plant?

-Fluorescent lights offer a larger spectrum of light in case you need to change things up for your plant.
-They also create less heat so your plant won’t fry.
+Fluorescent lights offer a larger spectrum if you need to change things up for your plant.
+They also create less heat, so your plant won’t fry.

 Is it safe to use a copper wire to mount my bromeliad plant?

-No, you need to keep any bromeliad plant away from copper at all times.
+No, you must always keep any bromeliad plant away from copper.
 Copper is toxic to bromeliads and will kill them.

-Keep in mind, there are copper sulfate fungicides out there.
+Keep in mind that there are copper sulfate fungicides out there.
 You want to avoid these fungicides at all costs for obvious reasons.

 Conclusion

-Bromeliads do not need soil in a way other plants do and their roots are merely here to attach similar to air plants.
-The way you water bromeliads is different from most other houseplants as you are filling the centre (cup) of the plant.
+Bromeliads do not need soil like other plants do, and their roots are merely here to attach, similar to air plants.
+How you water bromeliads differs from most other houseplants as you are filling the center (cup) of the plant.

 Bromeliad Care Sheet